Turo is a new kind of car rental service, but how much money can you make with Turo?

 If you want to know how much money can you make with Turo, adding extras is one way to increase the amount you earn.
 Adding extras increases your earnings to 90% of the trip cost.
 For example, if I add just one of these extras to my Subaru Outback, my take-home would go from $36/day to $43/day.

-- Unlimited mileage.
-Turo suggests pricing this as a per-day option so you can account for any wear and tear if your guests requests and you approve a trip extension.
-If you add in the feature to your listing, you aren’t eligible for submitting it as reimbursement.
+• Unlimited mileage.
+Turo suggests pricing this as a per-day option so you can account for any wear and tear if your guest requests and you approve a trip extension.
+If you add the feature to your listing, you aren’t eligible for submitting it as reimbursement.

-- Post-trip cleaning.
-Your guest doesn’t need to clean your car before returning it, but if you select this option, Turo won’t reimburse your for it unless your car is extremely dirty.
+• Post-trip cleaning.
+Your guest doesn’t need to clean your car before returning it, but if you select this option, Turo won’t reimburse you for it unless your car is extremely dirty.

 Guests can purchase these Extras or not, and Turo recommends keeping track of which they select so you don’t submit ineligible reimbursements.